 All three regions can boast many 'Wales the True Taste' award winning food and drink products, which provide chefs with a rich larder to produce a huge range of delicious dishes.

 Seeking out the best that Wales has to offer can be a fascinating part of any itinerary, leading from the cities and market towns to relatively remote areas and some of the finest inland and coastal scenery in Europe.

 Whether you live in Wales or are just visiting, there’s plenty of Welsh food and drink for everyone to discover and enjoy.

 North Wales Region covers from Wrexham in the east, through breathtaking Snowdonia to Caernarfon on the west coast and including the island of Anglesey.

-South Wales region comprises the largest county of Powys southwards, including the capital Cardiff and the nation’s other main cities of Swansea and Newport.
+South Wales region covers the capital Cardiff and the nation’s other main cities of Swansea and Newport.
 The region stretches from Monmouthshire on the English border to Pembrokeshire, which reaches out in the Irish Sea.

-W.C.A.
-South Wales Region Chairman: Peter Fuchs, Culinary Director Celtic Manor Resort, Newport. email@example.com
+C.A.W.
+South Wales Region Chair: Peter Fuchs, email@example.com